Barcelona (band)

-Barcelona was an indie rock, pop, and new wave band from Arlington, Virginia consisting of Jason Korzen, Jennifer Carr, Ivan Ramiscal, and Christian Scanniello.
+Barcelona was an indie rock, pop, and new wave band from Arlington, Virginia and Washington, D.C.
+Metropolitan area, consisting of Jason Korzen, Jennifer Carr, Ivan Ramiscal, and Christian Scanniello.
 The band addresses geeky themes in many of their songs, such as "The Downside of Computer Camp", "I Have the Password to Your Shell Account", and "Paging System Operator", about a boy who contacts someone in Sweden whom he believes to be an experienced cracker, using a BBS, only to find he is also a thirteen-year-old.

 History

 1998: Formation

 Barcelona was formed in 1998 by Korzen and Carr.
 The pair recruited Ramiscal and Scanniello and began writing and performing original songs that year.
-Later that year, the group met producer/engineer Trevor Kampmann (also known as Trevor Holland) and began work on its first LP, Simon Basic, which included the single Why Do You Have So Much Fun Without Me?.
+Later that year, the group met producer/engineer Trevor Kampmann (also known as Trevor Holland) and began work on its first LP, Simon Basic, which included the single "Why Do You Have So Much Fun Without Me?".

 1999: Simon Basic

 The band signed to March Records in early 1999 and released Simon Basic in June 1999.
 The album takes its name from the Simons' BASIC programming language, developed for the Commodore 64.
 In the fall of 1999, it embarked on its first tour, mainly on the East Coast, but also including Chicago.